interlay/bots/README.md

                              Mutually exclusive with the
                              `execute-pending-redeems` flag.
                                                        [boolean] [default: true]
-  --per-hour                 Frequency of issuing and reddeming with each vault
+  --wait-interval            Delay between rounds of issuing and redeeming with
-                             in the system.
-Example: 0.5 => issue and redeem every two hours.           [number] [default: 0.33] --execute-pending-redeems  Try to execute redeem requests whose BTC payment has already been made.
+                             each vault in the system.
+Example: 2 => issue and redeem every two hours.       [number] [default: 8] --execute-pending-redeems  Try to execute redeem requests whose BTC payment has already been made.
 Mutually exclusive with the `heartbeats` flag.       [boolean] [default: false]